 Sadly, the major excuse for anesthesia error and anesthesia malpractice is negligence on the part of the anesthesiologists, operating physicians and other medical technicians when caring for their patients.
 When a preventable anesthesia error or complication arises as the result of medical negligence, the operating doctor, anesthesiologist, medical facility, and hospital may be liable for damages sustained by you or a loved one.

-The experienced Pennsylvania anesthesia error, anesthesia complication and medical malpractice lawyers of The Reiff Law Firm have spent over three decades successfully representing generations of Pennsylvanians who have sustained catastrophic injuries and wrongful death as a result of medical negligence.
+The experienced Pennsylvania anesthesia error, anesthesia complication, and medical malpractice lawyers of The Reiff Law Firm have spent over three decades successfully representing generations of Pennsylvanians who have sustained catastrophic injuries and wrongful death as a result of medical negligence.
 We understand the significant physical, emotional, and economic hurdles that victims and their families must overcome when they become the victims of anesthesia and medical errors.
-Our expert team of Pennsylvania hospital malpractice lawyers work with an in-house team of skilled experts, registered nurses, and doctor lawyers who have over 50 years of experience caring for anesthesia error and anesthesia complication victims.
+Our expert team of Pennsylvania hospital malpractice lawyers works with an in-house team of skilled experts, registered nurses, and doctor lawyers who have over 50 years of experience caring for anesthesia error and anesthesia complication victims.

 Our medical malpractice lawyers are greedy for justice.
-If you or a loved one has been in a catastrophic accident and suffered oxygen deprivation or other anesthesia-related error, please feel free to contact one of our Anesthesia error medical malpractice lawyers for a confidential free, no obligation consultation online or toll-free.
+If you or a loved one has been in a catastrophic accident and suffered oxygen deprivation or other anesthesia-related error, please feel free to contact one of our Anesthesia error medical malpractice lawyers for a confidential free, no-obligation consultation online or toll-free.